| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 (pp(apropos "list$")) -| (symbol-plist process-list directory->list list vector->list string*->string-list make-list circular-list unix-path->list path->list hashtable-key-list string->list hashtable->list ucs2-string->list flatten-list history-list) |

-[ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

-This section describes the interface to iconv
+This section describes the interface to iconv - a set of

-functions for character set conversion.
+libc functions for character set conversion.
 See iconv(3)

 manual page for details.

-module is optional, i.e. you can disable its
+The iconv module is optional, i.e. you can disable its

-compilation by using --without-iconv
+compilation by using --without-iconv flag for

-may detect that your
+configure.
+Or the configure may detect that your

-does not have iconv
+libc does not have iconv functions and automatically

 disable this feature.